aesthetic-suite/website/docs/packages/sss/spec.md

 abides the following:

 - Property names are camel cased versions of their CSS equivalent property.
 - Vendor prefixed properties are _not_ supported.
-Use the `vendorPrefixes` setting to enable this automatically.
+Use the `vendorPrefixer` setting to enable this automatically.
 - Unit values that default to the `defaultUnit` (typically `px`) setting can be written as literal numbers.